NewsWhip/slate/source/index.html.md

 source.country_code | Country code of country
-image_link |  Where available, link to the source's featured image has_video | set to `true` when the story has an embedded video delta_time | is the time(minute as unit) since our last data collection on an article nw_score |  NewsWhip's current social speed for the story max_nw_score | Max Newswhip score all time topics.id | id of topic
+image_link |  Where available, link to the source's featured image has_video | set to `true` when the story has an embedded video nw_score |  NewsWhip's current social speed for the story max_nw_score | Max Newswhip score all time topics.id | id of topic